oxguy3/uc-class-notes/JOUR 1030 (Spring 2019)/notes/wk10, types of journalism.md

 > * "There are fundamental differences between oral and literate cultures"
 >
-> * "That electronic communication is retriving patterns of thought and culture fostered by orality
+> * "That electronic communication is retrieving patterns of thought and culture fostered by orality
 >
 >   —Morrison, 2006